 There are several formats for eBooks including PDF, EPUB, and MOBI.
 You should research and use whatever format matches your targeted audience.

 The PDF format is a good choice as most electronic software can open a PDF.
-If you want to print your eBook, the PDF format is the way to go as it is the most printer-friendly format.
+If you want to print your eBook, the PDF format is the way to go as it is the ink tank printers format.
 If your eBook has a lot of graphics, the PDF format will keep them exactly as you intended without resizing.

 There are also apps available that allow you to search multiple files to pull out details or specific paragraphs you’re looking for without having to read the entire document.